 Racial Ethnic and Progressive Student Affairs.
-The director provides a liaison relationship between ASMSU and the minority and progressive student groups.
-This department develops recruitment programs for minority and progressive students and implements the ASMSU Affirmative Action Plan.
+The director provides a liaison relationship between ASMSU and the racial ethnic groups groups and progressive student groups.
+This department develops recruitment programs for racial ethnic and progressive students and implements the ASMSU Affirmative Action Plan.

-Technology and Web site.
-The director works with computer hardware and software maintenance involving Microsoft, Macintosh and other platforms.
-The webmaster administers the ASMSU web page and conducts opinion polls.
+Digital and Graphic Marketing.
+The director administers the ASMSU web page and conducts opinion polls.
 The web site updates students on issues, services, and other benefits provided by ASMSU.
+The director also designs and publishes online ASMSU outreach material, working in concert with ASMSU departments.